Social Media for Car Dealerships That Sells

 Strategy talk is fine.
 Numbers close deals.
 Here’s what a coordinated social media approach looks like when it’s executed properly:

 These aren’t outliers.
-They’re what happens when creative, targeting, and follow-up are working together.
+They’re what happens when creative, targeting, and follow-up work together.
 The average ROI across Willowood campaigns runs 800%.
 That figure comes from knowing which levers to pull on each platform and having the BDC operation to close what the ads open.

 Content Without Follow-Up Is Just Overhead

 Here’s where most dealerships bleed money.
-They run a solid Facebook campaign, generate 80 leads, and then let half of them age out because the sales floor is busy or the BDC doesn’t have coverage after 6 PM.
+They run a solid Facebook campaign, generate 80 leads, and then let half of them age out because the sales floor is busy or the BDC has no coverage after 6 PM.
 Social media for car dealerships only produces ROI when someone picks up the phone or answers that web chat at 8:30 on a Wednesday night.

 Willowood’s BDC operates 14 hours a day, 8 AM to 10 PM Eastern, seven days a week, with US-based agents who know automotive.
 That coverage is why our campaigns post a 72% appointment show rate.
 Leads don’t wait around.
 The store that responds in five minutes wins the appointment.
 The store that responds the next morning loses it.

-If your budget is limited, prioritize Facebook first.
-The targeting options, the Marketplace integration, and the Lead Ad format make it the highest-ROI starting point for most franchise dealerships.
+Prioritize Facebook first.
+The targeting options, Marketplace integration, and Lead Ad format make it the highest-ROI starting point for most franchise dealerships.
 Add Instagram once your creative workflow is dialed in, because the two platforms share an ad manager and audience data anyway.
 Layer in TikTok when you have someone on staff or a partner who can produce authentic short-form video consistently.
 YouTube is a longer build but worth the investment for high-volume stores with strong service departments.

 The Meta Certified Advantage